mario-deluna/php-glfw/docs/user-guide/vector-graphics/images.md

 ## Creating a Paint

-The last step is to create a paint from the image.
+The final step is to create a paint from the image.
 The paint is defined in global space and can be used to fill or stroke any shape.

 ```php
 // makePaint(x, y, width, height, angle, alpha)